AndrewJBateman/freeCodeCamp/README.md

 # Javascript Front End Certification

 * Contains my code created to meet challenges in the JavaScript Full Stack Web Development Program at Free Code Camp.
+Help from Youtube videos and other info sources is acknowledged in the 'Inspiration' section below.

+* Array methods used:
+call - calls a function with a given this value and arguments provided individually concat, filter, flatten, forEach - executes a provided function once for each value in the Set object, in insertion order, includes,
+Math.max,
+Math.min,
-* Array methods used: concat, filter, flatten, includes, Math.max, Math.min, reduce, reverse, shift, slice (returns the part of the array specified, does not change original array), sort, splice (returns removed items in an array, changing the original array)
+reduce - executes a reducer function on each element of an array, reverse, shift, slice - returns the part of the array specified, does not change original array, sort, splice - returns removed items in an array, changing the original array

-* String methods used: regex, replace, toLowerCase,
+* String methods used:
+regex,
+replace,
+toLowerCase, toUpperCase

 * JSON.stringify() method used, converts a JavaScript object or value to a JSON string.